-A22 Tolls Delayed in Portugal
+A22 Tolls delayed

 The government will not be introducing the tolls on the four “SCUT” motorways previously scheduled for the 15th of April, reports AFPOP, the Association for Foreign Residents and Property Owners in Portugal.
 The process is now on hold until the result of the elections in June.